What is depression screening?

 - Seasonal affective disorder (SAD).
-This form of depression usually happens in winter when there is less sunlight.
-Most people with SAD feel better in the spring and summer.
+This form of depression usually happens in winter when there's less sunlight.
+Most people with SAD tend to feel better in the spring and summer.

 Why do I need depression screening?

-You may need depression screening if you are showing signs of depression.
-Signs of depression include:
+Depression screening is often part of a routine checkup.
+You may also need depression screening if you show signs of depression, which may include:

-- Sleep problems: trouble falling asleep and/or staying asleep (insomnia) or sleeping too much
+- Trouble sleeping (insomnia) or sleeping too much

 - Fatigue and lack of energy